-Reporter covering poverty, inequality and social justice Education: University of Iowa, BA, political science and journalism; Columbia University, MA, international politics and journalism
+Reporter covering social issues Education: University of Iowa, BA, political science and journalism; Columbia University, MA, international politics and journalism

-Terrence McCoy covers poverty, inequality and social justice in urban and rural America.
+Terrence McCoy covers social issues in urban and rural America.
 He is the recipient of numerous national awards, including the 2016 George Polk Award for stories that showed how companies in an obscure industry made millions of dollars from exploitative deals with the poor and disabled.
-He has served in the Peace Corps in Cambodia.
+He served in the Peace Corps in Cambodia.
 He joined The Washington Post in 2014.

 Honors & Awards:

 2013 Sigma Delta Chi Award in feature writing